CtrlK

 Distinctiveness Conflict Risk

 Explicitly distinguishes itself from the gateway operations skill by stating 'Distinct from the gateway skill (operations) — this skill is diagnostic.'
-The focus on diagnosis, logs, and telemetry creates a clear niche that is unlikely to conflict with other skills.
+The specific diagnostic focus and trigger terms like 'diagnose', 'why is gateway down', 'review gateway logs' create a clear niche.

 3 / 3